bloxstreet/support/staff-information/store-jobs.md

 **Step 1:** Staff members should approach a POS system that is not in use and scan their BloxStreet Staff Card to sign in.

-**Step 2:** Upon making the requested items, staff members should scan them against the POS terminal.
+**Step 2:** Upon making the requested items, scan them against the POS terminal.
 Doing so will take away the items from the staff member's inventory.

-**Step 3:** When complete, staff members should click the 'Finish Transaction' button.
+**Step 3:** When complete, click the 'Finish Transaction' button.

-**Step 4:** Staff members should request the customer to scan their BloxStreet Cash Card on the card reader.
+**Step 4:** Request the customer to scan their BloxStreet Cash Card on the card reader.

 **Step 4:** Once the transaction is approved, money will be taken from the customer, and they will automatically receive their requested items.
-The staff member will also be rewarded a point.
+Staff members will also earn a point.

-**Note:** If a transaction is declined or a customer does not have an adequate amount of money, staff members should click 'Void Transaction.'
+**Note:** If a transaction is declined or a customer does not have an adequate amount of money, click 'Void Transaction.'
 Prior to walking away from your claimed POS system, sign out.

 ## Store Departments